zengm-games/zengm.com/basketball-gm.com/changelog/index.md

 ---
 This changelog is for both [Basketball GM](https://basketball-gm.com/) and [Football GM](https://football-gm.com/).

+* 2020-11-02: Added a summary of a player's awards at the top of the player profile page.
+[1](https://old.reddit.com/r/BasketballGM/comments/jn1zc6/added_a_summary_of_a_players_awards_at_the_top_of/)

+* 2020-11-01: In God Mode, you can now clone a player by clicking the "Clone" button on their player profile page. [[1]](https://old.reddit.com/r/BasketballGM/comments/jm5jj7/in_god_mode_you_can_now_clone_a_player_by/)

+* 2020-11-01: Added icons in tables on player profile pages showing which seasons a player was an All-Star (or All-League in FBGM) or MVP.
+For playoff stats, it shows if the player won a championship. [[1]](https://old.reddit.com/r/BasketballGM/comments/jlwaro/new_in_version_202011010239_icons_in_tables_on/)

+* 2020-10-29: Two new challenge modes: "You're fired if you pay the luxury tax" and "You're fired if you miss the playoffs".
+For an even bigger challenge, try them both at the same time! [[1]](https://old.reddit.com/r/BasketballGM/comments/jknpft/two_new_challenge_modes_in_version_202010300096/)

 * 2020-10-26: AI teams are a bit more skeptical when trading draft picks with the user. [[1]](https://old.reddit.com/r/BasketballGM/comments/jit3yx/a_few_small_updates_in_version_202010270158/)

 * 2020-10-26: Contracts are rounded to the nearest $10k rather than the nearest $50k. [[1]](https://old.reddit.com/r/BasketballGM/comments/jit3yx/a_few_small_updates_in_version_202010270158/)